sorakazeart/Keyboard-Mouse-Emulator-/README.md

 **Arrow Mouse Pro** is a lightweight, driver-free, single-file AutoHotkey v2 script designed to transform your keyboard’s **Arrow Keys, Page Up, and Page Down** into a fully-fledged mouse replacement.

 It works natively on Windows 10 and Windows 11 without requiring external drivers, hidden DLLs, or administrative installations (aside from the initial file permission setup).

 ---

+> **🏆 The Gold Standard of Keyboard-to-Mouse Scripts**
+> While there are dozens of "Arrow Key Mouse" scripts scattered across the internet, almost all of them are broken, outdated, or cannot handle modern anti-cheat engines and fullscreen games. **This script is different.**
+> It was built specifically to solve the issues that every other script ignored: the *fullscreen lock*, the *key deadlocks*, the *Pop-up warnings*, and the *cursor drift*.
+> If you need a keyboard mouse emulator that *actually works* on Windows 10/11 today—without drivers, without DLLs, and without headaches—you just found it.

+---

+> **🔥 Why this script beats the rest**
+> - ✅ **Fullscreen Support:** Works natively in games like Genshin Impact and Minecraft, *without* requiring borderless windowed mode.
+Most scripts fail here.
+> - ✅ **Zero Drift:** The timer-based movement system ensures your cursor *never* randomly drifts left or right when you release a key.
+> - ✅ **No Pop-Ups:** We permanently disabled the annoying AHK "Too many hotkeys" warning using `A_HotkeyInterval := 0`.
+> - ✅ **True Drag Support:** Hold `PgUp` + Arrows.
+It drags.
+Release `PgUp` while moving.
+It stops.
+Instantly.
+> - ✅ **Three Speeds:** Normal, Precision (Ctrl), and Turbo (Alt)—something you won't find in any other free script.

+---